Section 217.020 Abandoning Motor Vehicle — Last Owner of Record Deemed the Owner of Abandoned Motor Vehicle, Procedures — Penalty — Civil Liability.

 The owner of real property or lessee in lawful possession of the real property or the property or security manager of the real property may authorize a towing company to remove abandoned property or property parked in a restricted or assigned area without authorization by a Law Enforcement Officer only when the owner, lessee or property or security manager of the real property is present.
 A property or security manager must be a full-time employee of a business entity.
 An authorization to tow pursuant to this Subsection may be made only under any of the following circumstances:

 Sign.
-There is displayed, in plain view at all entrances to the property, a sign not less than seventeen by twenty-two (17 x 22) inches in size, with lettering not less than one (1) inch in height, prohibiting public parking and indicating that unauthorized abandoned property or property parked in a restricted or assigned area will be removed at the owner's expense, disclosing the maximum fee for all charges related to towing and storage, and containing the telephone number of the local traffic law enforcement agency where information can be obtained or a twenty-four-hour staffed emergency information telephone number by which the owner of the abandoned property or property parked in a restricted or assigned area may call to receive information regarding the location of such owner's property.
+There is displayed, in plain view at all entrances to the property, a sign not less than seventeen (17) by twenty-two (22) inches in size, with lettering not less than one (1) inch in height, prohibiting public parking and indicating that unauthorized abandoned property or property parked in a restricted or assigned area will be removed at the owner's expense, disclosing the maximum fee for all charges related to towing and storage, and containing the telephone number of the local traffic law enforcement agency where information can be obtained or a twenty-four (24) hour staffed emergency information telephone number by which the owner of the abandoned property or property parked in a restricted or assigned area may call to receive information regarding the location of such owner's property.

-Unattended On Owner-Occupied Residential Property.
-The abandoned property is left unattended on owner-occupied residential property with four (4) residential units or less and the owner, lessee or agent of the real property in lawful possession has notified the Village, and ten (10) hours have elapsed since that notification.
+Unattended on owner-occupied residential property.
+The abandoned property is left unattended on owner-occupied residential property with four (4) residential units or less and the owner, lessee or agent of the real property in lawful possession has notified the City Police Department, and ten (10) hours have elapsed since that notification.

-Unattended On Other Private Real Property.
-The abandoned property is left unattended on private real property and the owner, lessee or agent of the real property in lawful possession of real property has notified the Village, and ninety-six (96) hours have elapsed since that notification.
+Unattended on other private real property.
+The abandoned property is left unattended on private real property and the owner, lessee or agent of the real property in lawful possession of real property has notified the City Police Department, and ninety-six (96) hours have elapsed since that notification.

 The year, model, make and abandoned property identification number of the property, and the owner and any lienholders, if known;